KasunMalwenna/Flight-Fare-Prediction/README.md

 - purchase and departure dates,
 - the number of available airlines and flights,
 - fare class,
-- the current market demand, and
+- the current market demand
-- flight distance.
+- flight distance
+-
 External factors embrace events going on in the arrival or departure cities — like

 - holidays,